Nessi-datatool/nessi/README.md

     expiration: 24h
 ```

-## Monitoring
+## Monitoring and Observability

-The application integrates with Prometheus for monitoring.
+The application integrates with Prometheus for monitoring and provides comprehensive observability features.
 Configure the monitoring settings in `config/config.yaml`:

 ```yaml
 monitoring: